singgihsaputra/DesignPattern-Java/README.md

 # Design Pattern - Java

-This repo is sample code implementation from all chapters presented in <i>"Head First Design Patterns"</i> book.
+This repo is a group of sample code, implementation from all chapters presented in <i>"Head First Design Patterns"</i> book.
 The language used in this repository is <b>Java</b>.

 <b>Design Pattern</b> is a general reusable solution to a commonly occurring problem within a given context in software design.